amer-ali/jsontron/jsontron/README.md

 	//IBM Schematron examples translated from XML to JSON are bundled with the module in data/ibm-test-suite folder

+	// Below is an example using IBM Example 3.1

 	$ node JSONValidator.js -i ..\data\ibm-test-suite\3.1\eg3_1_good1.json -r ..\data\ibm-test-suite\3.1\eg3_1-rules.json

 ### Output